 Nearly 65 million Social Security recipients are benefitting from a 1.3 percent cost of living adjustment (COLA) approved for 2021.
 Other changes for 2021 include a small boost to Social Security Disability Insurance benefits and an increase in how much money working Social Security recipients can earn before their benefits are reduced.

 Here’s a review of changes to Social Security disability programs and retirement benefits implemented this year that seniors and disability recipients in North Carolina should be aware of:

-Recipients of Social Security benefits and Supplemental Security Income have received a 1.6 percent cost-of-living adjustment (COLA) to their monthly checks.
-The increase is good news for recipients, although notably less than the 2.8% increase in 2019 — the largest increase since 2012, when benefits went up 3.6 percent.
+Recipients of Social Security benefits and Supplemental Security Income have received a 1.3 percent cost-of-living adjustment (COLA) to their monthly checks.
+The increase is good news for recipients, although slightly less than the 1.6% increase in 2020.

 This year also saw a slight increase in benefits for about 10 million Americans who receive Social Security Disability Insurance (SSDI).

 Estimated Average Monthly Social Security Benefits in 2021

 |SSD recipients (all disabled workers):||$1,277 — up from $1,261|

 |Disabled workers, spouses and one or more children:||$2,224 — up from $2,195|